BingzhangChen/ActivationEnergy/Readme.md

 ## How to run the code

 1. Download the source code and data.

-2.
+The most updated code and data are available at <https://github.com/BingzhangChen/ActivationEnergy.git> which can be obtained either by using git clone or directly downloaded from Github.

+2. To run the main analysis (**Table 2** in the main paper), run **Table2.R** in R. This script also generates Fig. S1 and S2.

+3. To reproduce **Fig. 1** in the main paper, run **Fig1Eapp.R**.

+4. To reproduce **Fig. 2** in the main paper, run **Fig2.R**.

 ## Data files